 Many accidents result in significant injuries, extensive medical expenses, and lost wages, so victims often feel anxious about when they can expect to receive a personal injury settlement check to help pay for their financial losses.

-It is a relief when a lawsuit concludes, and you finally know the amount of your settlement check.
+It is a relief when a lawsuit concludes and you finally know the amount of your settlement check.
 However, as you anxiously await your settlement check, you may have questions about:

-• The personal injury claims process in general,
+- The personal injury claims process,

-• A typical settlement check timeline,
+- A typical settlement check timeline,

-• Whether you can get your settlement check early,
+- Whether you can get your settlement check early,

-• How settlement checks are mailed,
+- How settlement checks are mailed,

-• If you can track your settlement check, and
+- If you can track your settlement check and

-• Why your personal injury lawyer is holding your settlement check.
+- Why is your personal injury lawyer holding your settlement check?

 According to the Bureau of Justice, only 4 percent of personal injury cases go to trial.
 The majority settle out of court by mutual agreement between the parties.
 This resolution is called a settlement.

 A settlement is an agreement that ends a dispute and results in the voluntary dismissal of all related litigation.
-It may happen during the early stages of litigation and in some cases, even before the injured person files a lawsuit.
+It may happen during the early stages of litigation and, in some cases, even before the injured person files a lawsuit.
 Settlements usually occur when the defendant and the plaintiff agree to the personal injury claims rather than going to trial.

 What Factors Go Into a Settlement Amount?